Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations

-Figures \ref{Fig:HexTetheredMeanSpecEff0_0001Target30dB} and \ref{Fig:HexTetheredMeanSpecEff0_01Target30dB} illustrate the mean spectral efficiency vs. number of receive antennas for $\rho_w = 10^{-4}$ and $\rho_w = 10^{-2}$ respectively, with $P_M = 200 mW$.
-The markers represent the simulated mean spectral efficiencies for different relative densities of base stations to wireless nodes.
-The solid lines are the predicted asymptotic mean spectral efficiencies obtained by numerically evaluating equation \eqref{Eqn:HexNodesInsuffPowerMean}.
+Figures \ref{Fig:HexTetheredMeanSpecEff0_0001Target30dB} and \ref{Fig:HexTetheredMeanSpecEff0_01Target30dB} illustrate the area-averaged spectral efficiency vs. number of receive antennas for $\rho_w = 10^{-4}$ and $\rho_w = 10^{-2}$ respectively, with $P_M = 200 mW$.
+The markers represent the simulated area-averaged spectral efficiencies for different relative densities of base stations to interferers.
+The solid lines are the predicted asymptotic area-averaged spectral efficiencies obtained by numerically evaluating equation \eqref{Eqn:HexNodesInsuffPowerMean}.

 It is clear from Figures \ref{Fig:HexTetheredMeanSpecEff0_0001Target30dB} and \ref{Fig:HexTetheredMeanSpecEff0_01Target30dB} that the asymptotic approximation \eqref{Eqn:HexNodesInsuffPowerMean} holds when $N$ is sufficiently large.
-In Figure \ref{Fig:HexTetheredMeanSpecEff0_0001Target30dB}, the simulated and asymptotic mean spectral efficiencies agree to within 5\% for $N \geq 2$ for all the base-station densities considered.
-In Figure \ref{Fig:HexTetheredMeanSpecEff0_01Target30dB} however, for base-station densities that are 5\% of the wireless node density of $10^{-2}$ nodes $m^{-2}$, the simulated and asymptotic spectral efficiencies differ by less than 13\% only when there are 13 or more antenna elements at the receiver.
-For base station densities that are 20\% of the wireless node density, the simulated and asymptotic spectral efficiencies agree to within 13\% when $N \geq 3$.
+In Figure \ref{Fig:HexTetheredMeanSpecEff0_0001Target30dB}, the simulated and asymptotic area-averaged spectral efficiencies agree to within 5\% for $N \geq 2$ for all the base-station densities considered.
+In Figure \ref{Fig:HexTetheredMeanSpecEff0_01Target30dB} however, for base-station densities that are 5\% of the wireless-node density of $10^{-2}$ nodes $m^{-2}$, the simulated and asymptotic spectral efficiencies differ by less than 13\% only when there are 13 or more antenna elements at the receiver.
+For base-station densities that are 20\% of the wireless-node density, the simulated and asymptotic spectral efficiencies agree to within 13\% when $N \geq 3$.

-At low wireless node densities, the simulated spectral efficiencies converge more rapidly (compared to high densities) to the asymptotic values because a large fraction of nodes transmit at the 200 mW power limit.
-The empirical distribution function (e.d.f.) of interference powers at the representative receiver thus converges more rapidly to its asymptotic value.
-The rate of convergence of the e.d.f. of interference powers controls the rate of convergence of the eigenvalues of the spatial interference covariance matrix $\mathbf{G}\mathbf{P}\mathbf{G}^\dagger$ (see Appendix \ref{Sec:MainTheoremProof} and Section 3 of \cite{BaiSilversteinNoMinimum}) which affects the convergence rates of the normalized SINR and spectral efficiency.
+At low wireless-node densities, the simulated spectral efficiencies converge more rapidly (compared to high densities) to the asymptote because a larger fraction of nodes transmit at the power limit.
+The e.d.f. of interference powers at the representative receiver thus converges more rapidly to its asymptotic value.
+The rate of convergence of the e.d.f. of interference powers controls the rate of convergence of the eigenvalues of the spatial interference covariance matrix $\sum_{i = 2}^{n+1} p_i\,\mathbf{g}_i\,\mathbf{g}_i^\dagger$ (see Appendix \ref{Sec:MainTheoremProof} and Section 3 of \cite{BaiSilversteinNoMinimum}) which affects the convergence rates of the normalized SIR and spectral efficiency.